tsimeonov/Computer-Science/js-guide/JS info/Chapter 5 Data Types/Chapter 5.2 - Numbers.md

 - `isNaN(value)` converts its argument to a number and then tests it for being `NaN`.
 - `Number.isNaN(value)` checks whether its argument belongs to the `number` type, and if so, tests it for being `NaN`
 - `isFinite(value)` converts its argument to a numer and then tests it for not being `NaN/Infinity/-Infinity`.

+For converting values like `12pt` and `100px` to a number:

+- Use `parseInt/parseFloat` for the "soft" conversion, which reads a number from a string and then returns the value they could read before the error.